Grid Square Converter

 POTA, SOTA, and portable ops: Parks on the Air (POTA) and Summits on the Air (SOTA) activators log their grid square as part of every contact.
 An 8-character grid (extended precision) pins your location to within ~460 meters, which is usually sufficient for portable QTH logging.

-Satellite contacts: Grid squares are required for satellite QSOs.
-Knowing your exact grid square helps other operators calculate antenna aiming and Doppler correction.
+Satellite contacts: Grid squares are required for satellite QSOs logged in programs like LOTW.
+Knowing your exact grid square also helps other operators calculate antenna aiming angles and Doppler shift correction for linear transponder satellites.

 This tool was created by Ben Crittenden, an IT professional with experience in web development, systems administration, and project management.